United Nations General Assembly Resolution 2758 (XXVI): Republic of China (Taiwan)

+The Resolution has been criticized as illegal by the Republic of China government, since expulsion of a member requires the recommendation of the Security Council and can only occur if a nation "has persistently violated the Principles contained in the present Charter," according to Article 6.
+As the Government Information Office of the Republic of China asserts:

+So flawed is this Resolution that only its effective repeal by the General Assembly can provide any hope of expunging the stain on the U.N.’s escutcheon in the international system.
+Taiwan partially adopted this strategy, and attempted to begin a debate on the repeal of Resolution 2758 during the Fifty-Second General Assembly.
+Although turned aside in 1997 by the P.R.C.’s energetic diplomatic lobbying, the issue of the R.O.C.’s status at the U.N. will not disappear.

-Two referendums were held in 2008 to determine whether the country should re-join the UN as the Republic of China or join the UN as Taiwan.
+Attempts were made to get a review of Resolution 2758 onto the agenda with a proposal in 1998 noting that "as to its return to the United Nations, the Government has made it clear that it no longer claims to represent all of China, but that it seeks representation only for its 21.8 million people".
+Actions by the ROC government under its "Taiwan-independence" leaning president, Chen Shui-ban, to apply for membership under the name "Taiwan" highlighted this intention.
+Then in 2008, Two referendums were held to determine whether the country should re-join the UN as the Republic of China or join the UN as Taiwan.
 Both referendums failed to meet the required voter turnout.
 A United States Department of State spokesman warned such referendums may alter the status quo of Taiwan, breaking the promises that Chen made to President George W. Bush.
 Since 2009, Taiwan has not submitted requests for UN membership, but continues to protest its exclusion from the UN system through other countries.
+However, the KMT administration of Ma Ying-jeou had dropped attempts to become a UN member state.

-In September 2024, Taiwan intended to draw intention to the Chinese distortion of Resolution 2758 with the goal of rejoining the UN.
+In September 2024, Ministry of Foreign Affairs of the ROC announced an intention by the Taiwanese government to challenge the "distortion and misuse of United Nations General Assembly Resolution 2758" with the goal of rejoining the UN.
 Several DPP legislators urged the Legislative Yuan to declare that Resolution 2758 does not concern Taiwan's sovereignty or international status.
 The DPP legislators attempted to make an interim motion, which was, however, ignored by the president of the Legislative Yuan, Han Kuo-yu from the KMT, throughout the parliamentary session.